donomii/throff/README.md

 	CALL myHello

 See Also:

 	GETFUNCTION

 #### ->LAMBDA

 Converts a CODE into a LAMBDA

 FIXME move this discussion to another page

 All Throff functions are of type CODE.
 Any variable containing a CODE becomes a function, and will activate any time the variable name appears.
 This makes function arguments difficult to deal with, because if someone passes your function a CODE, each time you refer to that CODE, you will need to write

 	GETFUNCTION argname TOK

 this is too much typing and too easy to forget, so instead you should convert the CODEs to LAMBDAs.
 Lambdas are identical to CODE in every way, except that to activate them, you need to use CALL

 Internally throff examines each word of the program in turn.
 If the word is of type CODE, throff activates it immediately.
 If the word is of type LAMBDA, throff pushes it onto the stack.

 Example:

 	CALL myHello

 See Also:

 	GETFUNCTION

 #### ->STRING

 Converts anything into a STRING.

 In Throff, almost everything has a string representation.
-The only exceptions are WRAPPERs around internal data structures, and where possible, these will have some kind of descriptive string.  ->STRING will build the string representation of a data structure recursively, so calling it on a HASH or ARRAY might result in a very large string.
+The only exceptions are WRAPPERs around internal data structures, and even then, these will have some kind of descriptive string.  ->STRING will build the string representation of a data structure recursively, so calling it on a HASH or ARRAY might result in a very large string.

 #### ->ARRAY

 Converts a CODE or LAMBDA into an ARRAY

 CODEs, LAMBDAs and ARRAYs use the same internal data structure, and so can be used almost interchangably.
 The only difference is how the interpreter treats them at certain times, and CODE/LAMBDAs have a lexical environment.

 ##### Example